 Our mission is to stimulate the intellectual and professional development of Boalt students interested in health and/or biotech law.
 We provide a forum for students with a broad range of interests.

-The Boalt Hall Patent Law Society is a new student organization.
-We hope to function as a focus group for students interested in practicing patent law, provide a forum for students to have in-depth discussions regarding patent law, engage patent law practitioners to share their experiences with the students, and provide opportunities for students to interact, network and exchange ideas.
+The Boalt Hall Patent Law Society is organized to serve as a focus group for students interested in practicing patent law; to provide a forum for students to have in-depth discussions regarding patent law; to engage patent law practitioners to share their experiences with students; and to provide opportunities for students to interact, network, and exchange ideas.

 The Samuelson Law, Technology and Public Policy Clinic at Boalt Hall was the first clinic in the country to provide law students with the opportunity to represent the public interest in cases and matters on the cutting-edge of high technology law.

 Since January 2001, students participating in the Clinic have worked with leading lawyers in nonprofit organizations, government, private practice, and academia to represent clients on a broad range of legal matters including Internet free speech and online and wireless privacy.

 Students have represented clients before the Federal Communications Commission on issues of privacy and wireless communication technology, participated in the writing of amicus curiae briefs in the Yahoo! case in support of free speech, and collaboratively developed an online resource center to assist the public in dealing with a variety of Internet legal issues, including copyright, trademark, and patent infringement.

 In addition to having the opportunity to put their high technology skills to use for the benefit of real clients, students in the Clinic participate in a seminar that joins the theory and practice of law.
 In the seminar, students learn and discuss underlying legal principles, explore the practice and theory of public interest representation, and “workshop” their cases.

 Students participating in the Clinic play an integral role in defining how civil liberties and other public values will be protected in an increasingly high-tech world.